-How Soon to Expect Results after LiposuctionOctober 14, 2015
+How Soon to Expect Results After LiposuctionOctober 14, 2015

 Many patients ask Dr. Donaldson about the typical recovery period after liposuction and how quickly they can expect to see the results of their surgery.
 It’s important to understand the typical timeline so you know what to expect from this procedure.

-Dr. Donaldson explains to his patients that liposuction results may be witnessed in three stages:
+Liposuction results may be witnessed in three stages:

 - The day of surgery: This is the most dramatic stage, when fat is physically removed from the body.
 Contours are immediately thinner, but swelling and bruising set in quickly and obscure the improvements.